CIGI’s International Law Research Program (ILRP) is delighted to host the following Public Half Day Conference on the WTO Dispute Settlement System.

 What needs to be done to preserve the effectiveness of the DSM?
 How can governance be improved to strengthened the system?
 How can existing adjudicative practices be improved to respond to the new environment?
 This two - part panel brings together former members of the Appellate Body and the WTO secretariat, government practitioners and other experts in dispute resolution.
 They will engage in a wide - ranging debate of the challenges facing the DSM and consider options for strengthening it so that it may sur vive the turbulent times facing the multilateral trading system.

-Robert McDougall is a senior fellow with CIGI’s International Law Research Program.
+Robert McDougall is a CIGI senior fellow.
 His focus is on international trade cooperation, multilateral governance, China and the World Trade Organization, digital trade and dispute settlement.
-He is also a visiting fellow in the Centre for Trade and Economic Integration at the Graduate Institute of Geneva

 Valerie Hughes is a CIGI senior fellow and an adjunct assistant professor of law at Queen’s University.
 An expert in international trade law and international dispute settlement, she served as director of the Legal Affairs Division of the World Trade Organization (WTO) from 2010 to 2016 and as director of the WTO Appellate Body Secretariat from 2001 to 2005.
 Valerie also spent 22 years with the Government of Canada, and litigated before international courts and tribunals on trade law, investment law, and law of the sea matters.